 AVT390 - MIS for Aerospace Applications

 390-3 Management Information Systems for Aerospace Applications.
 Provides an understanding of various types of Management Information Systems (MIS) currently used in Aerospace Support, focusing on the planning, implementation, and evaluation of these.
 Through this course, the student will become familiar with MIS applications relevant to aerospace product support activities, learn to evaluate the strengths and weaknesses of various systems designs, develop problem solving and critical thinking skills as apposite to logistics applications, and acquire knowledge of basic database management, design, and security.
-Prerequisite: AVT 370, 380 or concurrent enrollment, and Information Systems and Applied Technologies 229 or equivalent computer literacy.
-Course fee: $20.
+Prerequisite: AVT 380 with a grade of C or better or concurrent enrollment and computer literacy course.